Best Rural Internet Service Providers in 2020

 What Are My Internet Options?

 Before we break down the best rural providers, let’s take a look at the different types of internet options available to those living in rural counties.
 Because different providers have various connection types, it’s important to confirm what’s available in your area.
-To do that, just type in your zip code in BroadbandNow’s search window and every internet provider in your area pops up.
+To do that, just type in your zip code in BroadbandNow’s internet provider search tool and every internet provider in your area pops up.

 It’s important to note that when looking for ISPs, you want ones that provide high broadband and low latency, meaning the speed and response times are both fast.
 Below are the most common internet connections in rural areas: